dnielsen/campsite/README.md

 docker-compose -f docker-compose.yml down && docker-compose -f docker-compose.yml up --build --force-recreate
 ```

-Now your API (without the React UI) should be available at `http://localhost:1111`.
+Now your API (without the React UI) should be available at `http://localhost:1111/api`.
+You can for example try running `curl http://localhost:1111/api/events` in the terminal.

 ## How to run Campsite locally (without Docker Compose) (Mac).
 Prerequisites: